Key Stage 4 - changes to GCSE exams

 What are the main changes?

-The new Progress 8 and Attainment 8 measures will also apply to this year group, see below for more information.
+The new Progress 8 and Attainment 8 measures also apply, see below for more information.

 What are the changes to English & Maths?

-For English, the 40% coursework will no longer exist, making the final examinations worth 100%.
-Students will get a separate certificate for your speaking and listening assessment.
-The grade will no longer be a letter; instead it will be a number from 1-9, with 9 being the highest.
+For English, the 40% coursework no longer exists, making the final examinations worth 100%.
+Students get a separate certificate for their speaking and listening assessment.
+The grade will no longer be a letter; instead it will be a number from 9-1, with 9 being the highest.

-Mathematics has been 100% examination for some time now, and this will continue.
-The grade will no longer be a letter; instead it will be a number from 1-9, with 9 being the highest.
+Mathematics has been 100% examination for some time now, and this continues.
+The grade will no longer be a letter; instead it will be a number from 9-1, with 9 being the highest.

 How will the assessment for vocational subjects change?

 Foundation Pathway Level 1 courses continue to be assessed by portfolio only, but all others have a final examination similar to the GCSEs.
 The percentage of marks for this exam will vary according to the subject, speak to subject staff for more information.

 What are the new Progress 8 and Attainment 8 measures?